histrio/dev/README.md

 # devdocker

-So, there is no so much.
-Just a dev environment for very me - python devloper on vim.
+So, there is not so much.
+Just a dev environment for very me - python developer on vim.